kaiewiggins/kaiewiggins.github.io/_posts/2016-12-09-Chapter-1-the-connarii-are-lost.md

 ---
 layout: lotcpost
 title: Chapter 1 The Connarii are lost
-date: 2016-12-09
+date: 2016-11-29
 category: book
 ---

-### The Connarii are lost

 *In the endless darkness, seen only by the eyes of the gods, a single form is suspended.
 A slim, small body, female, yet encased in supple hide – the form-fitted second skin of a warrior.
 Weapons are attached at intervals; a sword and staff slung across her back, knives concealed at hip and ankle, whip-like cord wound from shoulder to wrist, embracing the muscled arms.
 Long red-gold hair escapes from its bonds to curl around the pale, freckled face.
 A young sun blooming in the darkness, as Connar, god of the life-flame, watches.
 The face of the god is unreadable, but not still.
-Sadness, pride, anguish, hope, joy, despair, love and rage chase across his face like the tides, continually shifting and changing; unknowable.
+Sadness, pride, anguish, hope, joy, despair, love and rage chase across his face like the tides, continually shifting and changing; unknowable.*

-All around the still, silent form, others slowly fade into existence.
-First one, than another, until the darkness is filled with a blaze of color; men, women, and children arriving to fill the void with suspended life.
+*All around the still, silent form, others slowly fade into existence.
+First one, than another, until the darkness is filled with a blaze of color; men, women, and children arriving to fill the void with suspended life.*

-Connar sighs, gazing across the human constellations, and gestures.
+*Connar sighs, gazing across the human constellations, and gestures.
 The crowd blinks out of existence in an instant, and the darkness is complete once more.*

 <hr>